-Ransomware Protection ships with https://fsrm.experiant.ca[a static extension list]

-of around 1,500 file extensions.
+Ransomware Protection ships with a static extension list of around 1,500 file extensions.
 As new extensions are regularly created, this list also needs to be regularly reviewed and updated.
-Future releases of Ransomware Protection will include an updated list and the ability to update the list via syncing with https://fsrm.experiant.ca/api/v1/combined[FSRM's API] by using an xref:configuration/server/occ_command.adoc[occ command]
+Future releases of Ransomware Protection will include an updated list and the ability to update the list via syncing with FSRM's API by using an occ command

-NOTE: Please check the provided ransomware blacklist!
+Please check the provided ransomware blacklist!
 It is strongly recommended to check the provided ransomware blacklist to ensure that it fits your needs.
 In some cases, the patterns might be too generic and result in false positives.